ntvviktor/GoServer/README.md

 # GoServer

-Create a simple CRUD application
+### Motivation
+Build a CRUD web server that also implements Authentication, JSON Web Token for sending HTTP request from client.